Henri Böschen

 Biography

-I am a first-year PhD student in Philosophy at the University of Essex.
-My PhD thesis focuses on German philosopher Friedrich Nietzsche's conception of nihilism and its relation to temporality, in particular to transience.
+I am a PhD candidate in Philosophy at the University of Essex.
+My PhD research focuses on German philosopher Friedrich Nietzsche's conception of nihilism and its relation to temporality, in particular to the experience of transience.
 The project is funded by the CHASE Doctoral Training Partnership.
-Before beginning my PhD at Essex, I studied for a MA in Philosophy at King's College London (not yet awarded) and for a BA in International Relations and Politics at Cardiff University.
+I am also an Assistant Lecturer teaching on the module 'Death, God, and the Meaning of Life' (PY113).
+Before beginning my PhD at Essex, I studied for a MA in Philosophy at King's College London and for a BA in International Relations and Politics at Cardiff University.

 Qualifications